 Dataset entry describes data on which model should be evaluated, all required preprocessing and postprocessing/filtering steps, and metrics that will be used for evaluation.

-If your dataset data is a well-known competition problem (COCO, Pascal VOC, ...) and/or can be potentially reused for other models it is reasonable to declare it in some global configuration file (definition file).
+If your dataset data is a well-known competition problem (COCO, Pascal VOC, and others) and/or can be potentially reused for other models it is reasonable to declare it in some global configuration file (definition file).
 This way in your local configuration file you can provide only

 name and all required steps will be picked from global one.
 To pass path to this global configuration use